 (2) A police auxiliary officer who is not in uniform must display his or her Certificate of Authority at all times while on police property or in police buildings, whether or not he or she is on duty at the time.

-(3) A police auxiliary officer must not transfer his or her Certificate of Authority to a member or cadet or another police auxiliary officer.
+(3) A police auxiliary officer must not transfer his or her Certificate of Authority to a member or another police auxiliary officer.

 (4) A police auxiliary officer must not permit any person, whether or not a member or police auxiliary officer, to use his or her Certificate of Authority.